DSkywalk/MiaUI-GPU-RG35XX/README.md

 # 🐱 MiaUI - MinUI + Koriki Hybrid for RG35XX (Old Model)

-MiaUI is the culmination of over 2 years of passionate development.
+MiaUI is the culmination of over 2 years of (interrupted) passionate development.
 This custom firmware was born from a simple goal: to bring the absolute best of [MinUI](https://github.com/shauninman/MinUI-Legacy-RG35XX) (its elegant, distraction-free interface) and [Koriki / Batocera](https://github.com/rg35xx-cfw/Koriki) (its raw hardware power) into a single distribution for the RG35XX legacy models.

 This is a heavily optimized, highly opinionated OS designed to maximize performance and unlock new emulators with an uncompromising approach to SD card preservation.